Reduce the amount of energy you use in the kitchen

 Simply by directing your attention to the kitchen, you may be able to significantly reduce your cooling cost throughout the summer.
 Keep your refrigerator full and make a conscious effort to refrain from opening it frequently.
 Give your stove and oven a summer vacation and rely on smaller appliances that generate less heat in the kitchen.
 Cook outdoors if possible.
 Enjoy the pleasure of no-cook meals.
 You may find yourself smiling all summer when you calculate what these simple changes will do to your monthly utility bill.

 Take the Next Step:

 - Want to lower your cooling costs this summer?
-Then visit here for some great ideas on how to do just that by visiting the Dollar Stretcher Library.
+Discover smart ideas to do just that by visiting the Dollar Stretcher Library.

 - Mortgage calculator: Calculate your payment and more

 - Home equity calculator: HELOC vs. line of credit